-On Tuesday, 27 April, the A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
-The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact Coalition hosted the second event in its Test & Learn Series, an event series dedicated to advancing learning, Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial integration.
-Collabor and communication in critical health campaign issues across different health campaign domains, country leaders, global actors, donors and implementing groups.
+On Tuesday, 27 April, the Health Campaign Effectiveness Coalition hosted the second event in its Test & Learn Series, an event series dedicated to advancing learning, collaboration and communication in critical health campaign issues across different health campaign domains, country leaders, global actors, donors and implementing groups.

 The event, titled “Community Factors Shaping Campaign Effectiveness,” featured a research team from The Design Institute for Health at the University of Texas.